TimofiiSorokin/DTrading/README.md

 <b>Result</b>

-1. We can see the SQLite DB with data from parser.
+1. We can check the work of the parser in the table Energy.
+You can drop db and create again from models.py.

 2. The difference in electricity production in Ukraine over the last four years can be seen on circular diagrams.